istio/istio.io/content/en/docs/ops/ambient/helm-installation/index.md

 ## Uninstall stable revision label resources

-If you decide to continue using the old control plane, instead of completing the update, you can uninstall the newer revision and its tag by first issuing `helm template istiod istio/istiod -s templates/revision-tags.yaml --set revisionTags={prod-canary} --set revision=canary -n istio-system | kubectl delete -f -`.
+If you decide to continue using the old control plane, instead of completing the update, you can uninstall the newer revision and its tag by first running:

+{{< text syntax=bash >}}
+`helm template istiod istio/istiod -s templates/revision-tags.yaml --set revisionTags={prod-canary} --set revision=canary -n istio-system | kubectl delete -f -`
+{{< /text >}}

-You must them uninstall the revision of Istio that it pointed to by following the uninstall procedure above.
+You must then uninstall the revision of Istio by following the uninstall procedure above.

-If you installed the gateway(s) for this revision using in-place upgrades, you must also reinstall the gateway(s) for the previous revision manually, Removing the previous revision and its tags will not automatically revert the previously in-place upgraded gateway(s).
+If you installed the gateway(s) for this revision using in-place upgrades, you must also reinstall the gateway(s) for the previous revision manually.
+Removing the previous revision and its tags will not automatically revert the previously upgraded gateway(s).

 ### (Optional) Deleting CRDs installed by Istio

-Deleting CRDs permanently removes any Istio resources you have created in your cluster.
-To permanently delete Istio CRDs installed in your cluster:
+Deleting CRDs removes any Istio resources you have created in your cluster.
+To delete Istio CRDs installed in your cluster:

 {{< text syntax=bash >}}
 $ kubectl get crd -oname | grep --color=never 'istio.io' | xargs kubectl delete